 Where To Stay To In Belgrade

-During our visit to Belgrade, we stayed in this awesome Airbnb Apartment.
+During our visit to Belgrade, we stayed an awesome Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Belgrade holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.